TheRealBond/Portfolio-1-Forest-Running/README.md

 # Forest-Running

-This website is built using HTML and CSS to create a Forest of Dean running guide providing the user a choice of different running start points and run type with a recommended rough route to start their eploration of the beautiful Forest of Dean.
+This website is built using HTML and CSS to create a Forest of Dean running guide providing the user a choice of different running start points and run types with a recommended rough route to start their exploration of the beautiful Forest of Dean.

 It is designed to attract new runners to the area and encourage local runners to explore new routes with the use of spectacular images that can be found on each particular run.
-It does not not give the user an exact route to follow as I want to encourage runners to explore and enjoy the challenge of trying to find the view shown on the website.
+It does not give the user an exact route to follow as I want to encourage runners to explore and enjoy the challenge of trying to find the view shown on the website.
 They can then share this on various social media services which are linked on this website to drive running tourism in the Forest of Dean.

 ## Features